williamDalston/schrodingers-cat-website/content/articles/qc-opinion-001.md

 - Personal identity: which copy of you is the "real" you?
 - Difficult to test (branches don't interact)

-**Testability**: Low—can't directly observe other branches, though it makes predictions about quantum mechanics working exactly as written
+**Testability**: Low can't directly observe other branches, though it makes predictions about quantum mechanics working exactly as written

 **The Bullet**: You have to accept that infinite parallel universes exist and that you're just one copy among countless others.